Dangerous Dogs

 (b) Imposing sanctions on the owners of dogs and those in charge of them which are dangerously out of control in a public place whether they actually cause injury to a person or not.

 Complaints about dangerous dogs are dealt with by the Police, you can report incidents to the police by calling 101.
-The council will deal with complaints about dogs which are causing a nuisance or are straying.
+The council will deal with complaints about dogs that are causing a nuisance or are straying.